-In support of the Fort Irwin National Training Center at Fort Irwin, California, Jacobs prepared a Supplemental EA and conducted extensive environmental analysis.
-We prepared a streamlined Supplemental EA document and ensured an expedited timeline was met.
-As a result, we successfully completed a legally sound Supplemental EA in less than a year from the notice to proceed to the signed Finding of No Significant Impact.
+In support of the expedited construction of the C-17 Flight Landing Strip at Fort Irwin, California.
+Jacobs prepared an EA and conducted extensive natural and cultural resources monitoring.
+We prepared a streamlined EA document and expedited deliverables to meet the accelerated construction schedule.
+As a result, we successfully completed a legally sound EA in 72 days from the notice to proceed to the signed Finding of No Significant Impact.
+This allowed construction to proceed as scheduled.